Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 ### Acknowledgements

-- I'd like to thank my Mentor Spencer Barriball for all his feedback and advice for this project - you've been awesome!
+- I'd like to thank my mentor Spencer Barriball for all his feedback and advice for this project - you've been awesome!

 - I'd also like to thank the Code Institute Slack Community for being an amazing group of people as always.
 I'm not usually able to say much in any of the calls but I always leave the call having learnt something new - usually JavaScript related!